 West Nantmeal Township

-Planning Commission Meeting – March 27, 2023 – 7:30 PM – West Nantmeal Township Building – Meeting cancelled due to lack of an agenda
+Planning Commission Meeting – May 22, 2023 – 7:30 PM – West Nantmeal Township Building – Meeting cancelled due to lack of agenda

 West Nantmeal Township is a rural community situated in the northwest section of Chester County, PA.
 West Nantmeal Township is a Township of the Second Class.
 This class distinction is determined by population.
 It is governed by a three-person board, elected, and serving staggering terms of six years.
 A Planning Commission who serves staggering four-year terms is appointed by the Board of Supervisors.